Guides

 Request a feed as a monthly donor

 If you're an Open RSS monthly donor, you're already allotted a designated amount of feed requests each month for any web page.
+The month of your allotted requests begin on the date your monthly donation is received and are valid until your next monthly donation is due.

 Monthly donors can request a new feed at any time using either our contact form or by emailing us at hey@openrss.org.
 After receiving your request, we'll get started on the feed, keep you updated, and email you when the feed is available and ready for use.
 We'll also announce the availability of the new feed in our Changelog, which also has an RSS feed to which you can subscribe for updates.